adur1990/servalrpc-tests-suite/README.md

 Usage `auto-scenario.conf`

 ```
-core delayed-files/ "" "f 2" "f 2 f1" 0 #3 hub_4
+core simple/msp_simple "" "60" "5" 0 #3 hub_4
 ```

-In the example presented above, the delayed-files scenario will be executed 3 times in core with 4 nodes connected through a hub.
+In the example presented above, the msp_simple scenario will be executed 3 times in core with 4 nodes connected through a hub.
+The watch-agents wait 60 seconds and 5 RPC calls are issued.